-Including cube shelving units is a nice way of breaking up monotonous cupboards, while providing enough room to off load those cookery books, spare vases and random ornaments.
+Including cube open shelving units is a nice way of breaking up monotonous cupboards, while providing enough room to off load those cookery books, spare vases and random ornaments.

 This kitchen by Tomas beautifully mixes sleek, minimal cabinets with oak box shelves.

 Forget about having to stoop and rummage through a cupboard for that colander/grater/lasagne dish.
 Pile everything neatly into drawers, instead.
 This makes storage both easier and tidier – especially if your drawers range in size, from slim (for cutlery) to medium (for kitchen linens) and large (for pots and pans).